marvinlue/full-stack-web-app/README.md

 ### Members
 ##### GET
-* To obtain a list of dictonaries containing all entries in members_info table using a GET request:
+* To obtain all entries in members_info table as a list of dictonaries using a GET request:
 ```
 GET http://localhost:8080/api/members
 ```
-* To obtain a list of dictionaries containing all entries in members_info table with groupId using a GET request:
+* To obtain all entries in members_info table with a specific groupId using a GET request as a list of dictonaries:
 ```
 GET http://localhost:8080/api/members?groupId={{groupId}}
 ```